Passing the torch to the next generation of societal leaders

 4. Individual Mentorship: these one-on-one meetings with your Mentor take place every 4 to 5 weeks to keep a good progression in your discussions, and each meeting is around 1h30 to have meaningful conversations.
 Since this is a one-to-one relationship that you build with your Mentor, you define the schedule of the meetings together.

-We know that the overall commitment is significant, but is necessary to have real impact.
-Fellows currently in the program estimate the time investment at 2 to 3 hours per week.
+We know that the overall commitment is significant, but is necessary to have real impact!
+Fellows who have been in the program estimate the time investment at 2 to 3 hours per week.
 If you feel that, at the moment, you would not be comfortable to invest that time in the program, then we advise you not to apply to avoid facing difficulties further down the road… Of course, in the event of a personal situation arising during the course of the program, we are always open to discuss and review how to adapt to individual cases.

 Are there activities during holiday period?